 The script below is designed to draw your attention to your bad habits, facilitate deeper thinking about why those habits have taken root and inspire your commitment to new behavior.

-For ease of use, the script is built on a simple acronym for INSPIRE:
+For ease of use, the feedback script to stop bad habits is built on a simple acronym: INSPIRE.

-Initiate the conversation with yourself in a respectful manner.
+Initiate this feedback script conversation with yourself in a respectful manner.
 Yes, respectful.
-After all, when you need to bring up a tough issue with a colleague, do you just walk up them and spit out your complaint?
+After all, when you need to bring up a tough issue with a colleague, do you just walk up to them and spit out your complaint?
 Of course not.
-Feedback is best received when you’ve been welcomed to provide it.
-This is just as true with feedback you give yourself.
+This should be just as true with feedback you give yourself.

 Don’t dump criticism on yourself when you aren’t in the headspace to use that feedback productively.
 Otherwise, you’re simply beating yourself up.
 And that doesn’t serve you.

-Before you step into an honest conversation with yourself about behaviors you need to change, consider the time of day, location and emotional state that would facilitate the best outcome.
+Before you step into an honest conversation with yourself about bad habits you need to stop, consider the time of day, location and emotional state that would facilitate the best outcome.
 Give yourself that grace.

 That said, be sure to not wait too long to talk to yourself about behaviors that hold you back from achieving what you want to achieve.
 Take the initiative to make room (intellectual, emotional and physical) for the feedback conversation as soon as possible after the undesirable behavior occurs.

 Share your concern or observation with yourself.
 State in clear terms what you observed yourself doing that is counterproductive to your life goals.
 Keep your observation to one observable behavior.
 Remember, this isn’t the time for a full-scale download of your every fault.
-Conversations like this work best when you address one behavior at a time.
+Instead, focus on addressing one bad habit at a time.

 For example, you could notice:

-After you present the situation, give yourself a chance to respond.
-This might feel strange, at first.
-But once you get the hang of it, opening up a dialogue with yourself will unleash insight into your habitual behavior you wouldn’t otherwise gain.
+After you describe the situation and present the evidence, give yourself a chance to respond.
+This might feel strange at first.
+But once you get the hang of it, opening up a dialogue using this feedback script with yourself will unleash insight into your habitual behavior you wouldn’t otherwise gain.

-Quietly wait for your own response.
-Sometimes your subconscious (which is where habitual behavior is triggered) needs time to form its thoughts and offer them up in a way you’ll understand and be able to act upon.
-If you give it time to work, your own mind can surprise you.
+Quietly wait for your response.
+Let your subconscious form its thoughts and offer them up in a way you’ll understand and be able to act upon.
+If you give it time to work, your mind can surprise you.

 Invite yourself to solve the problem.
-You already know how to stop doing things that block your own success and happiness.
-You just have to listen to yourself, trust yourself and have the courage to act on what you discover in this conversation.
+You already know how to stop doing things that block your success and happiness.
+You just have to listen to yourself, trust yourself and have the courage to act on what you discover over the course of this conversation.

 For example, you might learn:

-Next, ask yourself two open-ended questions to crystalize how your life and work will change when you shift your behavior.
+Next, ask yourself two open-ended questions to crystalize how your life and work will change when you stop your bad habit:

-Then, ask one closed-ended question to secure your own commitment to changing.
+Then, ask one closed-ended question to secure your commitment to changing: